Why Experts Think Biden Will Extend the Student Loan Payment Pause

 "Our outlook ... assumes the federal student loan payment moratorium will last until January 2023," Anthony Noto, CEO of student loan lender SoFi, told investors on an Aug.
 2 earnings call.

-Some experts think he'll push the even further, possibly to July of 2023.
+Some experts think Biden will push it even further, possibly to July of 2023.
 That's the earliest that new regulations governing student loans could begin taking effect.

 It would also give the White House more time to try to garner support for more federal student loan forgiveness.